 Consumers’ increased interest in sustainability will lead to broader transparency in supply chains.

-Gooten is a globally distributed production and logistics company transforming how online stores manufacture and fulfill merchandise to their consumers.
+Gooten is a globally distributed production and logistics company transforming how online stores manufacture and fulfill consumer merchandise.

-“We give businesses the tools to create products to sell online and manage orders across a multitude of stores and sales channels.
+“We give businesses the tools to create products to sell online and manage orders across many stores and sales channels.
 Businesses powered by Gooten can source and identify new products and trends, run promotions, and track analytics on new and repeat purchasers while focusing business efforts on what drives revenues – creating, developing, and marketing brands and products.
-We’re used by thousands of businesses and have shipped over two million items to over 160 countries, and you may already own something we’ve made without knowing it!”
+Thousands of businesses use us and have shipped over two million items to over 160 countries, and you may already own something we’ve made without knowing it!”

-Find out if Gooten is suitable for you by answering a few easy questions.
+Find out if Gooten suits you by answering a few easy questions.